Michael Massey Player Props: Royals vs. Rays

 Michael Massey At The Plate

-- Massey is batting .220 with six doubles, a triple, four home runs and 14 walks.
+- Massey is hitting .214 with six doubles, a triple, four home runs and 14 walks.

-- Massey has picked up a hit in 31 of 65 games this season, with multiple hits 11 times.

-- He has hit a long ball in four games this year (6.2%), leaving the park in 1.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.